-How getting paid in Cash is a luxury
+OPINION: How getting paid in Cash is a luxury

 Ever since the political civil war in 2014, Libya has been facing a worsening currency and liquidity crisis.
 The value of the Libyan Dinar has decreased dramatically in the past 3 years.
 The value of the Libyan Dinar has been driven from 1,4 to 9 dinars per U.S. Dollar.
 The liquidity in Libyan Banks is now ever-limited without a glimpse of light at the end of the tunnel.